kgillibrand/Module-Signing-Script/README.md

 - modulesFile: Mandatory first positional argument.
 JSON file that describes the modules to sign and the directory they are contained in.
 See below for the layout.
 - privateKeyFile: Mandatory second positional argument.
 Your private key file for signing the modules.
 - publicKeyFile: Mandatory third positional argument.
 Your public key file for signing the modules.
+- -k/--kernels: Manually sign the provided kernels.
+Make sure to provide the correct format (see uname -r).
 - -h: Show help.
-- -debug/--debug: Display extra information for debugging
+- -d/--debug: Display extra information for debugging

 #Preparation
 - See this guide for instructions to create key files and enroll your private key: http://www.pellegrino.link/2015/11/29/signing-nvidia-proprietary-driver-on-fedora.html